 - Four years of English

-- Three years of science including at least one year of biological sciences and one year of chemistry.
-UMR highly recommends four years of science.
+- Four years of science including at least one year of biological sciences and one year of chemistry

 - Three years of social studies